 Our experiment provides exogenous variation to help identify the relative sizes of these groups.
 First, by adding a second solicitor at the other main entrance, we are increasing the cost of avoiding being asked, as it is now harder to find an unoccupied door.
-Based on the physical layout of the store, this cost will be much higher for those endowed with Door 2 as compared to Door 1.
-This can be seen in Figure 1: those parked near Door 2 have to actually walk past Door 1 to find the unmanned Door 3.
+On the basis of the physical layout of the store, this cost will be much higher for those endowed with door 2 as compared to door 1.
+This can be seen in figure 1: those parked near door 2 have to actually walk past door 1 to find the unmanned door 3.
 Next we vary the intensity of the ask.
-A simple bell-ringer is a familiar sight and is seen by many as a "passive" ask.
-By contrast, the direct verbal ask of "please give today" is expected to have heightened psychological consequences (Andreoni and Rao, 2011).
-This has three effects conditional on being asked: relative to bell-ringing alone, it raises the probability of giving, the size of donations, and the guilt of saying no. Working backwards, if any of these three effects lower the planner's utility enough, avoiding the ask becomes more attractive in the cold state of the parking lot.
+A simple bell ringer is a familiar sight and is seen by many as a "passive" ask.
+By contrast, the direct verbal ask of "please give today" is expected to have heightened psychological consequences (Andreoni and Rao 2011).
+This has three effects conditional on being asked: relative to bell ringing alone, it raises the probability of giving, the size of donations, and the guilt of saying no. Working backward, if any of these three effects lowers the planner's utility enough, avoiding the ask becomes more attractive in the cold state of the parking lot.
 We can measure this avoidance by exploiting the variation in the intensity of requests and costs of avoidance induced by the experiment.
 The net impact of a more emotional ask will depend on the distribution of types in the population.
 In the next section we characterize the general preferences of our sample using this framework.